joriswitstok/reionised-bubbles-tutorial/README.md

 conda env create -f bubble3.yml conda activate bubble3
 ```
-Then, the following commands first confirm which `pip` installation manager is active, among which should be the one from your new `conda` environment if it has been properly activated, and install the standalone `spectres` module (NB: you may have to change the directory depending on where `anaconda` is installed):
+Then, the following commands first confirm which `pip` installation manager is active, among which should be the one from your new Anaconda environment if it has been properly activated, and install the standalone `spectres` module (NB: you may have to change the directory depending on where `anaconda` is installed):
 ```
 which pip
 ~/anaconda3/envs/bubble3/bin/pip install spectres